Macrometacorp/docs/docs/apps/search-comparison.md

 ## Solution

-Our objective in this demo is to provide a comprehensive analysis of latency variations between GDN search and ElasticSearch, shedding light on their contrasting performance.
-Leveraging a meticulously curated sample dataset featuring detailed information on Samsung products, we present an in-depth exploration of search technology capabilities.
-Prepare to delve into the intricacies of latency as we dissect and compare the responsiveness of these two powerful search solutions.
-Gain valuable insights into the inner workings of each system, unlocking a deeper understanding of their engineering prowess and potential applications.
+This demo provides a comprehensive analysis of latency variations between Macrometa search views and ElasticSearch, contrasting their performance.
+Leveraging a curated sample dataset featuring detailed information on Samsung products, we present an in-depth exploration of search technology capabilities.